 Do what you can do and trust God

-The message that these hard realities teach is that you need to do all you can to take care of your own retirement (include your spouse, of course).
-No one else has as much at stake as you do and no one else is going to do it for you.
+The message that these hard realities teach is that you need to do all you can to take care of your own retirement (including your spouse, of course).
+No one else has as much at stake as you do, and no one else is going to do it for you.
 You can also put your faith and trust in God and his promise to care for you.